The Aviation Law Review: Kenya

 - implementing the Single African Air Transport Market (SAATM): IATA recommended that Kenya makes a statutory framework to implement SAATM;

-- improving safety: IATA recommended that improvements in the safety performance of Africa's turboprop fleet remain a priority – including in Kenya – and noted that the IATA Standard Safety Assessment programme (ISSA) enhances and complements the state's safety oversight role; and
+- improving safety: IATA recommended that improvements in the safety performance of Africa's turboprop fleet remain a priority – including in Kenya – and noted that the IATA standard safety assessment programme enhances and complements the state's safety oversight role; and

-- adoption of new innovative technology: IATA noted that integrating technology such as 74
+- the adoption of new innovative technology: IATA noted that integrating technology such as biometrics and AI will improve efficiency and passenger experience.79

-As part of the Vision 2030 objectives, which seek to make Kenya a middle-income economy by 2030, the Kenyan government has identified infrastructural development including the improvement of air transport infrastructure as an enabler of Kenya's transformation.
+As part of the Vision 2030 objectives, which seek to make Kenya a middle-income economy by 2030, the government has identified infrastructural development, including the improvement of air transport infrastructure, as an enabler of Kenya's transformation.
 Kenya continues to implement the objectives of Vision 2030, and we also expect it to implement IATA's recommendations to transform the aviation sector.

 Kenya promulgated the UAS regulations in March 2020 to regulate the operation of drones in Kenya (see Section IX).
-Operation of drones had been banned in Kenya, but the promulgation of the UAS Regulations will see increased and coordinated operation of drones in Kenya.
-Astral Aerial, a Kenyan-based logistics firm has already set up a drone training institution in Kenya (RPAS Training Academy) to train drone pilots and Unmanned Aerial Vehicle operators.
+Operation of drones had been banned in Kenya, but the promulgation of the UAS Regulations will see the increased and coordinated operation of drones in Kenya.
+Astral Aerial, a Kenyan-based logistics firm, has already set up a drone training institution in Kenya (RPAS Training Academy) to train drone pilots and unmanned aerial vehicle operators.
 Kenya is the second country in Africa (after South Africa) to have such a training facility.
 Astral Aerial has also proposed opening up a drone airport at Kapese airstrip in Lokichar in a move seen as a means to tap into the opportunities arising from oil exploration activities in the region.
-This facility will be the first of its kind in Africa and it was expected to be ready by February 2018.
+This facility will be the first of its kind in Africa, and it was expected to be ready by February 2018.
 At the time of writing, no revised date has been given.
+On 27 April 2021, Kenya Airways announced a partnership with Skyports, an advanced air mobility company based in the United Kingdom, for the launch of drone operations in Kenya, with the target of the launch of the first drone delivery flights being in Q3–Q4 2021.

-1 Sonal Sejpal is a director and Fred Mogotu is an associate at Anjarwalla & Khanna LLP.
+1 Sonal Sejpal is a partner and Tony Areri is an associate at Anjarwalla & Khanna LLP.

 3 Section 24(5) of the Statutory Instrument Act No. 23 of 2013, Laws of Kenya allows a penalty not exceeding 20,000 Kenyan shillings or such term of imprisonment not exceeding six months, or both, which the regulation-making authority may think fit for breach of a statutory instrument.

-5 For this reason, it is very difficult to be certain whether there may be a treaty or convention that has a bearing on this chapter.
+6 For this reason, it is very difficult to be certain whether there may be a treaty or convention that has a bearing on this chapter.
 While we have tried to be as diligent as we can in researching all applicable conventions and treaties, the treaties and conventions covered in the following sections may not be an exhaustive guide to all of the treaties and conventions that may be relevant or applicable to the matters in this chapter.
-For a list of treaties ratified by Kenya see the International Civil Aviation Organization's Treaty Collection: www.icao.int/secretariat/legal/Status%20of%20individual%20States/kenya_en.pdf.
+For a list of treaties ratified by Kenya, see the International Civil Aviation Organization's Treaty Collection: www.icao.int/secretariat/legal/Status%20of%20individual%20States/kenya_en.pdf and Ministry of Foreign Affairs, Kenya, Treaties Database: http://treaties.mfa.go.ke/.

-8 The penalty for contravening this provision will be either a monetary fine not exceeding 200,000 Kenyan shillings or a suspension of privileges, withdrawal or cancellation of licence or any other sanction on the certificate or licence that the Director-General may deem appropriate.
+9 The penalty for contravening this provision will be either a monetary fine not exceeding 200,000 Kenyan shillings or a suspension of privileges, withdrawal or cancellation of a licence or any other sanction on the certificate or licence that the Director-General may deem appropriate.
 Section 61 of the CAA.

 18 Regulation 5 of the Civil Aviation (Licensing of Air Services) Regulations, 2018.